uit-no/hpc-doc/applications/chemistry/VASP/VASP.rst

 The Vasp program is not distributed via site licences.
 However, HPC-staff in NOTUR have access to the VASP code to be able to support any research groups that have a valid VASP license.

+VASP is a commercial software package that requires a license for all who wants use it.
+To run VASP:

+#.
+Your group must have a valid licence.
+To acquire a licence, please consult this link: https://www.vasp.at/index.php/faqs/71-how-can-i-purchase-a-vasp-license.

-VASP is a commercial software package that requires a license for all who wants to run on Stallo.
-To get access you would need to prove that the group you are a member of holds a valid licence; a representative for the research group needs to contact Dr. Doris Vogtenhuber (doris.vogtenhuber@univie.ac.at) from the VASP team and ask for an aknowledgement of you connection to the license.
-A VASP representative will send this acknowledgement to us.
-Then your name is put into the VASP group, granting you access to the VASP 5 release of VASP on Stallo.
+#.
+We need to get a confirmation from a VASP representative to confirm that you have access to the license.
+Your group representative needs to contact Dr. Doris Vogtenhuber (doris.vogtenhuber@univie.ac.at) from the VASP team and ask her to send a confirmation email to us (support@metacenter.no) to confirm that you have a valid licence.
+Once we get a confirmation email we will grant you access to run VASP.

 The support people in NOTUR, do not provide trouble shooting guides anymore, due to a national agreement that it is better for the community as a whole to add to the community info/knowledge pool where such is made available.
 Also, HPC staff from UiT does not provide any support to VASP 4 anymore, basically due to age of the code.